douglas-yao/LI-Mastermind/README.md

      chmod +x scripts/serverDbInit.sh
      ```

      Follow the prompts to enter your MySQL username and password.
+Ensure you have MySQL installed and running on your local machine.
 The script will create the necessary database and tables.

    - For Windows: